A Spatially Informed Gaussian Process UCB Method for Decentralized Coverage Control: Greedy Selection of Inducing Points

 \section{Greedy Selection of Inducing Points}

-The Algorithm \ref{alg:greedyselection} describes a decentralized, greedy approach for selecting inducing points in a GP model, tailored for distributed multi-agent coverage tasks.
-Each agent maintains a compact set of inducing points, which are used to approximate the full GP in a computationally efficient manner.
-The goal of the algorithm is to select $m$ inducing points that maximize the information gain, quantified here by the posterior variance at candidate points.
-This ensures that the selected set provides the most informative representation of the environment, given limited memory and computational resources.
+Algorithm \ref{alg:greedyselection}, inspired by \cite{Lawrence2002} describes a greedy approach for selecting inducing points in a GP model, tailored for distributed multi-agent coverage tasks.
+Each agent maintains a set of inducing points, and the goal of the algorithm is to select $m$ inducing points that maximize the information gain, quantified here by the posterior variance at candidate points.